Coctel de Camarones (Mexican Shrimp Cocktail)

 - Garlic Powder – For a hint of garlicky sweetness.

-- Jalapeรฑo – Optional, but delicious if you like a little kick.
+- Jalapeño – Optional, but delicious if you like a little kick.

-Step 1: Make Shrimp Cocktail Sauce.
-Stir together the ketchup, vegetable juice, horseradish, fresh lime juice, hot sauce, and garlic powder until well combined.
-Taste and add more spice if you prefer.
+Step 1: Mix the base.
+In a large bowl, stir together the ketchup, vegetable juice (like V8), creamy horseradish, lime juice, hot sauce, and garlic powder until well combined.
+Give it a taste and add more hot sauce or chile if you want to kick up the heat.

 More of a visual learner?
 Watch this video to see how easy my coctel de camarones recipe is to make.

 - To quickly defrost shrimp, place them in a colander in the sink and run cool water over them, tossing every few minutes.
-They should be ready to use in 10 minutes or less.
+They should be ready in 10 minutes or less

 Frequently Asked Questions